mwhailie/csye6225-fall2017/setup-and-configure-ssl.md

 To finish the SSL activation, we need to create the CNAME record accordingly at AWS DNS route53.

 ## 3. Create the CNAME record manually at AWS DNS route53

+After applying for SSL certificate, you can check the detail information by clicking Domain Lists -> Details -> Products -> MANAGE.
+Then you can get the host domain and the target value.

+In [AWS Route53](https://console.aws.amazon.com/route53/home), create Record Sets and set the name as the host domain, Values as the target value which mentioned bofore.
+Change the type of the record set as CNAME.
+CNAME record(Canonical Name record) is a type of resource record in the Domain Name System (DNS) used to specify that a domain name is an alias for another domain.